MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 ### eth\_rx()
 This function must receive an Ethernet frame from the Rx DMA.
 It does this by first polling the register ETH\_RX\_PENDING.
 If zero, the function just returnes.
-If nonzero, however, the Rx DMA is instructed to transfer one packet, by writing to the memio register ETH\_RXDMA\_ENABLE.
+If nonzero, however, the Rx DMA is instructed to transfer one frame, by writing to the memio register ETH\_RXDMA\_ENABLE.
 Once this variable has been cleared again by the FPGA (indicating the entire Ethernet frame has been transferred), this function returns.